 The Chicago Community Trust asserts that sustainable development can help manage investments, local and shared, by upholding the three interrelated sustainable development values: economic prosperity, environmental integrity and social equity.
 When these values operate in harmony, our communities have the resources needed to continually flourish.
 Sacrifice any one of them, and our communities are set on a course to deterioration.

-The Chicago Community Trust funds two complementary types of sustainable development projects: systemic change and community-based.
+The Trust's grant funding is awarded in two complementary areas of sustainable development: systemic change and community-based.

-Systemic change.
 These are macro-level initiatives, typically from regional organizations and institutions that engage particular government, market or cultural levers to affect change for large numbers of people and geographies.
-Systemic change projects typically pursue at least one of the following outcomes:

 - A connected, cohesive landscape: Initiatives that replace the sprawling, fragmented development patterns with more walkable, transit-friendly alternatives that conserve open space and connect employment centers to the workforce that serves them.